Foligno's late goal leads Jackets over Hurricanes

 Emil Bemstrom and Cam Atkinson, who returned from a 12-game absence, also scored for the Blue Jackets.
 Even though Columbus goalie Elvis Merzlikins' shutout streak ended at two games, he racked up 32 saves.

 Martin Necas and Jordan Staal scored for the Hurricanes, who have lost two games in a row.
-Carolina goalie Petr Mrazek stopped 15 shots.
+Carolina goalie Petr Mrazek stopped 15 shots in the loss.

 Thirty-eight seconds after Staal's tying goal at 7:05 of the third period, the Blue Jackets thought they had regained the lead on a Zach Werenski delivery.
 However, Carolina initiated a challenge, and a video review determined that Foligno was offside, negating a goal.
 The Hurricanes lost All-Star defenseman Dougie Hamilton in the second period to a lower-body injury.

-The Blue Jackets welcomed Atkinson, a right winger, back to the lineup, and he provided an assist on the game's first goal before delivering a third-period goal.
+The Blue Jackets welcomed Atkinson, a right-winger, back to the lineup, and he provided an assist on the game's first goal before delivering a third-period goal.
 Atkinson missed time due to a sprained ankle.
-Atkinson's 10th goal of the season gave Columbus a short-lived 2-1 advantage.
+Atkinson's 10th goal of the season gave Columbus a short-lived 2-1 advantage at 4:51 in the third period.

 The Hurricanes won't play another road game until February.